Male Breast Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 - Blood chemistry studies: A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
 An unusual (higher or lower than normal) amount of a substance can be a sign of disease.

 Biopsy: The removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
-The following are different types of biopsies:
+There are four types of biopsies to check for breast cancer:

 - Fine-needle aspiration (FNA) biopsy: The removal of tissue or fluid using a thin needle.